1) Why did we call it Gateway Marina?

 - The ease for vessels entering Australia for the first time – Bundaberg is the logical port of entry to Australia from the South Pacific and receives the largest number of custom clearances of leisure craft from international destinations to the east coast of Australia, making it one of the major gateways into Australia.

-- The position of Gateway Marina Burnett Heads will be the first marina accessible to boats approaching Burnett Heads/Bundaberg making it a gateway to Bundaberg and the region.
+- The position of The Gateway Burnett Heads will be the first marina accessible to boats approaching Burnett Heads/Bundaberg making it a gateway to Bundaberg and the region.

 - The location is on the oceanfront at the mouth of the Burnett River.